-C.16.11.3 Connections Greater Than One Pipe Length
+C.17.11.3 Connections Greater Than One Pipe Length

-In the event that the final connection point of the new watermain to the existing watermain distribution system is in a location that requires a connection length greater than one pipe length, the new piping, fittings and valves required for the connection shall be assembled aboveground, disinfected and tested in accordance with MOECC Watermain Disinfection Procedure and AWWA 651.
+If the final connection point of the new watermain to the existing watermain distribution system is in a location that requires a connection length greater than one pipe length, the new piping, fittings and valves required for the connection shall be assembled aboveground, disinfected and tested in accordance with MECP Watermain Disinfection Procedure and AWWA 651.
 The connection piping shall satisfy the chlorine residual and bacteriological requirements outlined for new watermains.